 - Explore common features of ‘deadly’ Australian species

-Estimated duration: 60 minutes or alternatively each section (Funnel Web Spider, Blue Ring Octopus, Australian Stone Fish, Australian Box Jelly Fish, Saltwater Crocodile, Great White Shark, Australian Taipan) could be completed as separate 8-10 minute session
+60 minutes or alternatively each section (Funnel Web Spider, Blue Ring Octopus, Australian Stone Fish, Australian Box Jelly Fish, Saltwater Crocodile, Great White Shark or Australian Taipan) could be completed as separate 8-10 minute sessions

 - Living things have structural features and adaptations that help them to survive in their environment (VCSSU074)